dtk/dtk-docs-v1/_components/actions.md

 # Component Actions

-Associated with each Dtk Component is one of more Actions that perform operations such as deployment, configuration, deleting resources, querying state, testing or performing maintenance.
-The Dtk DSL provides an interface in the Objected Oriented sense for the actual code or scripts, i.e., Puppet, Bash, Puppet).
+Associated with each Dtk Component is one or more Actions that perform operations such as deployment, configuration, deleting resources, querying state, testing or performing maintenance.
+The Dtk DSL provides an interface in the Objected Oriented sense for the actual code or scripts, e.g., Puppet, Bash, Ruby.
 An example of a DSL fragment capturing Actions for a Component ‘hadoop::namenode’ is as follows:

 {% highlight bash linenos %}
 {% raw %}